phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-admin/family/doc-custom-settings/doc-family-customfields.md

 ![Screenshot](../../../../img/family/admin/settings/familyrole1.png)

-Choose in the menu " Change the family custom fields"
+Choose in the menu "Edit Custom Family Fields"

 ##To create a new custom field